coatsnmore/keeping-your-intelligence-local/README.md

 * Clone this repo with `git clone https://github.com/coatsnmore/keeping-your-intelligence-local`
 * Docker Engine
 * Docker Compose or equivalent client (e.g. `docker-compose`)
+* Docker Socket access (only worry about this if something breaks - OpenWebUI assumes socket access by default)

 ## Run the Docker Compose Stack
 ```bash